IsaacLeimgruber/ADA_labs_repo/Project/README.md

 ## Dataset update :

-after the previous milestone, we noticed that we didn't have enough data, we needed to consider more sources, [Swiss Open Data](https://opendata.swiss/fr/) resources were limited.
+After the previous milestone, we noticed that we didn't have enough data, we needed to consider more sources, [Swiss Open Data](https://opendata.swiss/fr/) resources were limited.

 We were missing gas, wood, petrol, solar, hydroelectric and other renewable type of energies.
 (We only had nuclear power...)